 The school informed CNPD that they destroyed all the documents related to this data collection.

 There were some requests for proof that this illegal action from the school actually happened.
-To calm down all those sceptics, I’m adding a redacted version of decision received from the CNPD.
+To calm down all those sceptics, I’m adding a redacted version of the decision received from the CNPD.
 All personal data were removed.

 It would be expected that school administration, especially Leene Soekov, who initiated illegal data collection, inform all affected parents and pupils about the deletion.
 Since demand for signing the document was send to all the secondary parents and pupils, the same should be done now.